 As expected from such a minuscule data footprint, performance is excellent.
 Mostly everything loads almost instantaneously within only the larger core patch taking four or five seconds to load all of the sample memory fully.

 I found loading layered instances barely affected system performance at all.
 Even upwards of ten instances didn’t hiccup our ageing PC system (i5 3200 with 16GB RAM).

-The Orchestra tested flawlessly on all DAW platforms we use (Reaper, Studio One, Cubase), but some random clicking occurred while using Propellerhead Reason with a larger 12 track arrangement that required a reboot.
-Reason is still in the teething stage of VST support, so this will be most likely a DAW/Kontakt issue.
+The Orchestra tested flawlessly on all DAW platforms we use (Reaper, Studio One, Cubase), but some random clicking occurred while using Propellerhead Reason with a larger 12-track arrangement that required a reboot.
+Reason Studio is still in the teething stage of VST support, so this will be most likely a DAW/Kontakt issue.

 I mentioned earlier about using 3rd party reverbs, disabling the built-in reverb for each instance and using a single, global insert effect sounds more coherent and dramatically reduces system requirements on larger multi-instance setups.

 The Orchestra is a perfect example of what can be achieved when the focus is shifted from girth to agility.
 And though the library lacks somewhat in finesse, it makes for substantial gains with simplicity and ease of use.